Search the Desk The Pitch

 Concerning this file

-SHIKARI is a completed novel in twelve parts — 173,000 words.
+SHIKARI is a completed novel — 173,000 words — told in four movements, each titled from Yeats’s “The Second Coming”: The Widening Gyre · The Falcon and the Falconer · Things Fall Apart · The Blood-Dimmed Tide.
 Colonial hunting memoir, Gnostic cosmology, and the occult history of the Lost Generation, braided into one hunt.

 Its author’s first novel, THE STORM, sold at auction and appeared on the cover of the New York Times Book Review.
 It has been translated worldwide.